CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mq_setauthenticated.md

-# Function MQ_SetSmtpAuthenticated
+# Function MQ_setAuthenticated

 Set whether this connection should be considered authenticated.
 Note that if a previous plugin had already set this connection to be authenticated and you set it to be unauthenticated, the login will be rejected.

 ````c
 /**